davidgs/c8-workshop/Hardware/index.md

+# Assembly and Configuration of the Hardware

+In this portion of the lab we will assemble the hardware components in the kit and, once build, we will configure the hardware to use in our process.

+## Building the hardware

   It's time to assemble the hardware for the lab, finally!
 Here's what the entire contents of the kit look like: